solita/solita-cd/skeletons/magritte/doc/design_principles.rst

 4. Every change should be tested locally
 ----------------------------------------

 Every change should be tested locally *before* it's commited to version control.
 First, it keeps the pipeline safe from configuration errors.
-Second, it keeps the version control history clear and meaningful, with each commit doing one thing only and doing it completely.
+Second, it keeps the version control history clear, with each commit doing one thing only and doing it completely.
 Third, it shortens the feedback loop during pipeline development and frees you to try things without fear of breaking the pipeline.

 Magritte allows any developer to simulate the full pipeline with all its servers on their own development machine.
-Unlike the production pipeline, the simulated pipeline takes its configuration from the local filesystem instead of version control to make pre-commit testing possible.
+Unlike the real pipeline, the simulated pipeline takes its configuration from the local filesystem instead of version control to make pre-commit testing possible.

 ------------------------------
 5. Our tools should be helpful
 ------------------------------

-It's not enough for our tools -- and their documentation -- to be useful.
+It's not enough for our tools (and their documentation) to be useful.
 They must be helpful, doing their best to minimize the amount of work the user has to do and clear any confusion the user might have.
 We consider any failure to do so a defect in the tool or its documentation.

-One example of this principle in practice is that whether you develop on Windows, OS X, or Linux, the only thing you need to have installed in order to develop, test and provision a Magritte-based pipeline is Docker_.
+One example of this principle in practice is that whether you use Windows, OS X, or Linux, the only thing you need to have installed in order to develop, test and provision a Magritte-based pipeline is Docker_.
 Even the installation of Ansible_ and its roles is taken care of without polluting your development machine.

 ----------------------------------------------------
 6. Duplication is cheaper than the wrong abstraction
 ----------------------------------------------------

-This principle follows directly from the first -- *Every pipeline is different* -- and fifth -- *Our tools should be helpful* -- but it's important enough, and perhaps surprising enough, to be mentioned explicitly.
+This principle follows directly from the first *(Every pipeline is different)* and fifth *(Our tools should be helpful)* but it's important enough, and perhaps surprising enough, to be mentioned explicitly.
 As a software developer, you might be shocked to find out that from the idea of project skeletons to duplication within them, Magritte is based on copying and pasting code.
 We hope